notkarenyi/accessibility-demo/README.md

 Autoplay can be disorienting for users, as well as annoying (have you ever tried to find that one tab that randomly starts playing music?
 Yeah).

 The `autoplay` attribute for `video` tags is an "opt-in" feature.
 If for some reason this attribute is present in your code, you have to delete it in order to disable autoplay.
-Setting `autoplay = false` will not work.
+Setting `autoplay=false` will not work.

 Similarly, allow users to pause and navigate slideshows&mdash;it can be distracting to see a constantly sliding slideshow when you're trying to focus on a different part of the page.
 Plus, many slideshows move too fast for some users to read each slide.